khrapkodaniel/Rep-Counter/README.md

 # RepCounter
-first c++ program

-tracks reps and workout duration
+Tracks reps and the duration of one's workout.